abhinav/git-spice/doc/src/index.md

     ---

     git-spice operates entirely locally.
-    It talks directly to Git, and when you ask for it, to GitHub.
+    It talks directly to Git, and when you ask for it, to GitHub/GitLab.
     All state is stored locally in your Git repository.
     A network connection is not required, except when pushing or pulling.